leuffen/jodastyle/README.md

 | `data-replace` | Indicates that the slot content should be replaced | `<slot data-replace></slot>`      |
 | `data-copy`    | Indicates that the content should be copied instead of moved | `<slot data-copy></slot>`         |

+FIXME: Slots are not replaced in the order they are defined in the template.
+First data-copy, then data-select, then default slot.
 Slots are replaced in the order they are defined within the template.
 An element can only be selected once unless the `data-copy` attribute is set.
 If no `<slot>` element without a `data-select` attribute is found, elements that are not explicitly selected will be removed.

 To add classes or wrap a sub-element of a slot into its own template, use the `data-child-class` attribute or the `--joda-wrap` command respectively.